 Add Real Flowers

 Forgo all the sugar flowers, and choose to add some of your wedding flowers instead.
 A simple cake design lends itself to being decorated with fresh flowers or even faux flowers if you choose.
+It looks modern, elegant, and goes with any style of wedding.

 Making sugar flowers takes the baker time to make and you can get real flowers for cheaper than the extra cost for the cake.